 Road diversion

-We have implemented a diversion route for all vehicles for the duration of the road closure.
+We have implemented a diversion route for all vehicles during the road closure.

 The council is inspecting the closure and diversion route twice a day to ensure the bridge closure is in force and diversion signage is intact.

-The council is also considering further measures – including enhanced signage on parts of the diversion route – to help explain to drivers where the road closure is in relation to Cumstoun Bridge and Borgue.
+Further measures have been put in place – including enhanced signage on parts of the diversion route – to help explain to drivers where the road closure is in relation to Cumstoun Bridge and Borgue.

 Our Roads Service operatives will also monitor all routes in and out of Kirkcudbright outwith the signed diversion route, to ensure the roads network is operating as normal.